By using this site, you agree to the Privacy Policy and Terms of Use.

 Ingredients

-• 2 lbs beef chuck, cut into 1½-inch cubes
+• 2 lb beef chuck, cut into 1½-inch cubes

-• 1 cup all-purpose flour, sifted (for dredging)
+• 1 cup all-purpose flour, for dredging

 • ¼ cup vegetable oil

-• 4 cups beef broth (low sodium)
+• 4 cups beef stock or broth

 • 3 large Yukon Gold potatoes, peeled and quartered

-• 3 medium carrots, peeled and sliced into ½-inch rounds
+• 3 medium carrots, sliced into ½-inch rounds

 • 2 celery stalks, sliced